Skip to main content

 Also, identify if there are any low-performing outliers in your company, as those groups should be prioritized when testing out new programs to avoid future turnover.
 Remember, you’re taking action with your current employees in mind.
 So if "career opportunities" is a focus area, you may want to consider creating a transparent leveling process or standardizing how someone would move into a lateral role.
 As with acting on engagement survey results, get your employees involved in determining future actions.
 Hold a focus group with a representative sample to further unpack that focus and generate ideas for action.

 Now that you know how to understand and utilize individual and aggregate exit survey results, you and your organization will be better equipped to reshape the employee experience.
-By identifying the high-impact areas that your organization is doing both well and not-so-well, you can take actions that keep your best employees engaged and with you.
+By identifying the high-impact areas in your organization is doing both well and not-so-well, you can take actions that keep your best employees engaged and with you.

 What’s next